thaithcock/YouTubeExtractor/README.md

 ```

 ## Usage
-Under the hood, this library uses [Retrofit](http://square.github.io/retrofit/) to fetch the video metadata as an RxJava Single.
-If you are familiar with the Retrofit public API, this library will be a breeze for you.
+If you are familiar with RxJava, the extractor returns a Single:

 ```kotlin
 //create one of these and reuse it for performance reasons